 Difficult employees can put a serious strain on a company’s time, resources, and in many ways nudge good employees to look for employment elsewhere.
 In a competitive hiring market, it’s critical to know how to manage difficult employees and understand their potential impact on your business.

-3 Types of Difficult Employees and How to Handle
+3 Types of Difficult Employees and How to Motivate Them

 Generally speaking, there are three camps a difficult employee may fall into.
 Here is how to identify these types of difficult employees and address them before it affects the rest of your workforce.

 1. Highly skilled with a bad attitude

 This type of employee brings value to the company in terms of productivity and revenue.
 However, they can be difficult to work with—they’re cutthroat, make their own rules, and don’t get along with the rest of the team.